China's Hanergy undone in a few minutes of frantic trading

-HONG KONG, May 23 (Reuters) - Not long after Hanergy Thin Film Power Group began its annual shareholder meeting at a plush Hong Kong hotel this week, the Chinese solar company’s shares went into free fall.
+HONG KONG (Reuters) - Not long after Hanergy Thin Film Power Group began its annual shareholder meeting at a plush Hong Kong hotel this week, the Chinese solar company’s shares went into free fall.

 After opening down 0.3 percent at 9.30 a.m. on Wednesday, shares in the manufacturer of solar panel-making equipment fell about 5 percent in the first 15 minutes of trade, before hovering around that level for a little while.